briansmith/webpki/README.md

 [insanity::pkix: A New Certificate Path Building & Validation Library](https://briansmith.org/insanity-pkix.html).

-The Rust compiler static guarantees there are no buffer overflows, uses-after-free, double-frees, data races, etc. in webpki. webpki takes advantage of Rust's borrow checker to ensure that its **zero-copy parsing** strategy is safe and efficient. webpki *never* allocates memory on the heap,
+The Rust compiler statically guarantees there are no buffer overflows, uses-after-free, double-frees, data races, etc. in webpki. webpki takes advantage of Rust's borrow checker to ensure that its **zero-copy parsing** strategy is safe and efficient. webpki *never* allocates memory on the heap,